bmorgan0921/MS-Financials-Webscraper/README.md

 # MS-Financials-Webscraper

-### Description:
+## Description:

 financials_webscraper.py gives the user the ability to webscrape for the financials of a company from Morningstar's website.

+Returns from this example link: [AAPL Financials](https://financials.morningstar.com/ratios/r.html?t=0P000000GY&culture=en&platform=sal)

-### Execution:
+## Execution:
 ```
 AAPL = MorningStarFinancials(ticker = 'AAPL').Financials()
 print(AAPL)